zeta-chain/docs/Eth-Global-Guide.md

 <details>
 <summary>What is ZetaChain?</summary>
 <br>
-ZetaChain is the foundational, public blockchain that enables omnichain, generic smart contracts and messaging between any blockchain.
-It solves the problems of “cross-chain” and “multi-chain” and aims to open the crypto and global financial ecosystem to anyone.
-ZetaChain envisions and supports a truly fluid, multi-chain crypto ecosystem, where users and developers can move between and appreciate the benefits of any blockchain: payments, DeFi, liquidity, games, art, social graphs, performance, security, privacy, and so on.
+ZetaChain is the foundational, chain-agnostic backbone of the decentralized internet.
+It acts as a convergence point for various blockchains, including Ethereum and Bitcoin.
+ZetaChain enables omnichain functionality, supporting generic smart contracts and seamless messaging between different blockchains.
+By addressing the challenges of cross-chain interactions, it opens up the crypto and global financial ecosystem to a broader audience.
+ZetaChain envisions a fluid, multi-chain crypto ecosystem where users and developers can easily navigate and leverage the unique advantages of different blockchains for payments, DeFi, gaming, art, and more.
+At its core, ZetaChain is a public omnichain blockchain that supports real, native cross-blockchain transactions with a complete toolkit for cross-chain messaging and general Omnichain Smart Contracts.
 </details>

 <details>